SpeakUP Academy

 What does the suffix -spoken mean in English?

-The suffix -spoken speaking in a specified way, with a particular style, tone, or degree of openness In Spanish it usually maps to de habla / que habla de manera.
+The suffix -spoken describes someone's tone or style of speaking: soft-spoken (speaking gently) and outspoken (speaking one's mind bluntly).
+In Spanish it usually maps to de habla / que habla de manera.

 Can you give an example of a word with -spoken?